Mercian dialect: History

-The Mercian dialect was spoken as far east as the border of East Anglia and as far west as Offa's Dyke, bordering Wales.
+The Mercian dialect was spoken as far east as the border of the Kingdom of East Anglia and as far west as Offa's Dyke, bordering Wales.
 It was spoken in an area that extended as far north as Staffordshire, bordering Northumbria, and as far south as South Oxfordshire/ Gloucestershire, where it bordered on the Kingdom of Wessex.
 The Old Norse language also filtered in on a few occasions after the foundation of the Danelaw.
 This describes the situation before the unification of Mercia.

 The Old English Martyrology is a collection of over 230 hagiographies, probably compiled in Mercia, or by someone who wrote in the Mercian dialect of Old English, in the second half of the 9th century.
 Six Mercian hymns are included in the Anglo-Saxon glosses to the Vespasian Psalter; they include the Benedictus and the Magnificat.

-In later Anglo-Saxon England, the dialect would have remained in use in speech but hardly ever in written documents.
+In later Anglo-Saxon England, the dialect remained in use in speech but rarely in written documents.
 Some time after the Norman conquest of England, Middle English dialects emerged and were later found in such works as the Ormulum and the writings of the Gawain poet.
 In the later Middle Ages, a Mercian or East Midland dialect seems to have predominated in the London area, producing such forms as are (from Mercian arun).

 Mercian was used by the writer and philologist J. R. R. Tolkien to signify his fictional Rohirric language.